react-grid-layout/react-grid-layout/README.md

 If no properties are provided for a grid item, one will be generated with a width and height of `1`.

+You can set minimums and maximums for each dimension.
+This is for resizing; it of course has no effect if resizing is disabled.
+Errors will be thrown if your mins and maxes overlap incorrectly, or your initial dimensions are out of range.

 ```
 // These are all in grid units, not pixels
 x: React.PropTypes.number.isRequired,
 y: React.PropTypes.number.isRequired,
 w: React.PropTypes.number.isRequired,
 h: React.PropTypes.number.isRequired,
+minW: React.PropTypes.number,
+maxW: React.PropTypes.number,
+minH: React.PropTypes.number,
+maxH: React.PropTypes.number,
 ```

 #### Grid Layout Defaults